scionproto/scion/doc/ControlPlanePKI.md

   contains a key of the given type for that primary AS.
 If not, verifiers are free to ignore the check.

-- Any key that was not present in the previous TRC must sign the new TRC.
+- Any key that was not present in the previous TRC must show proof of possession by signing the new TRC.
 This guarantees that any key present in any version of the TRC has been used to produce at least one signature in the TRC's history, which shows a proof of possession (PoP) of the corresponding private key (considered a good practice in such a context, see the appendix).
-- All voting ASes in the new TRC that were present in the previous TRC must attach a vote to the TRC with the offline root key authenticated by the previous TRC.
-- The number of votes must be greater than or equal to the `VotingQuorum` parameter of the previous TRC.
+  These signatures are distinct from votes and do no count towards the quorum.

 ## TRC Update Dissemination